 “Population, when unchecked, increases in a geometrical ratio, Subsistence, increases only in an arithmetical ratio.”

 –Robert Malthus, An Essay on The Principle of Population (First Edition 1798, unrevised), Chapter I, paragraph 18, lines 1-2

-Robert Malthus grew up in Westcott, near Dorking in Surrey and was educated at home in Bramcote, Nottinghamshire, and then at the Warrington Academy from 1782.
+Robert Malthus was born in The Rookery, a country house in Westcott, near Dorking in Surrey, UK, the sixth child of Henrietta Catherine Graham and Daniel Malthus.
+He was educated at home in Bramcote, Nottinghamshire, and then at the Warrington Academy from 1782.
 Two years later, he entered Jesus College, Cambridge and graduated with homors in mathematics.
 In 1789, he took orders in the Church of England, and became a curate at Oakwood Chapel in the parish of Wotton, Surrey.

 “Yet in all societies, even those that are most vicious, the tendency to a virtuous attachment is so strong that there is a constant effort towards an increase of population.
 This constant effort as constantly tends to subject the lower classes of the society to distress and to prevent any great permanent amelioration of their condition”.

 — Malthus, T. R. 1798.
 An Essay on the Principle of Population.
 Chapter II.